PC Gamer: Editions

 There are two main editions of PC Gamer, a British version and an American version, both are published by Future plc.
-Founded in the United Kingdom in November 1993, the American sister version was launched a year later in June 1994.
+Founded in the United Kingdom in November 1993, the American sister version was launched a few months later in June 1994.

 There are also numerous local editions that mainly use the materials of one of the two editions, typically the British one, including a Malaysian (discontinued in December 2011) and Russian edition (discontinued in December 2008).
 The Swedish edition, though rooted in its UK counterpart, has grown to be more independent, largely due to the immense popularity of PC games compared to console games in Sweden, and now produces most of its own material.
 An Australian edition was published monthly by Perth-based Conspiracy Publishing since August 1998, but it appears to have been discontinued in mid-late 2004.
 A Spanish edition titled "PC Juegos y Jugadores" also existed, but closed in 2007.

 Both American and British magazines are published thirteen times per year (twice in December), although there are sometimes variations.

+In 2018, Future purchased Australian video game magazine and website PC PowerPlay from nextmedia, incorporating PC PowerPlay articles into the online version of PC Gamer.